Arenda/Together/README.md

 ========
 ## DESCRIPTION:
-Make friends, asking something, call for a group with nearby people.
+Make friends, ask something, call for a group with nearby people.

 ## REQUIREMENTS:
 Android 2.2+